cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 - You need data to stay strictly within your own network
 - You need access to more APIs than the cloud xAPIs allow
-- You need the integration to work with devices in personal mode
+- You need the integration to work with devices in personal mode, and your integration requires privacy-impacting APIs
 - You need fast respons to events (eg adjusting a light as the user moves a slider)
-- You have an on-prem device deployment
+- You have an on-prem device deployment (without the possibility of Webex Edge for devices)

 To get started with cloud xAPI and workspace integrations, see [the device guide](https://developer.webex.com/docs/api/guides/device-developers-guide) and the [Workspace Integrations guide](https://developer.webex.com/docs/api/guides/workspace-integrations-guide) on developer.webex.com.

 ### Typical use cases

+* Automatically unbook a scheduled meeting room if no-one arrives after a few minutes.
 * Collecting usage metrics from large number of devices in an organisation to a central analytics tool.
 * Providing a "Report Issue" form on all devices in the meeting rooms thar forwards the issue to eg ServiceNow.